 In this area, there are countless use cases in which your skills and knowledge as a data scientist are in demand:

 - You can develop algorithms that help make the store search better.
 This includes, for example, sorting the results list according to relevance for the respective customer and dynamically adjusting the prices to entice the user to buy.
 All of this, of course, has to happen data-driven and cannot just happen randomly.

 - Data mining results can also be used to provide recommendations that are as targeted as possible.
 Depending on which products and content pages the user has looked at so far, the set of relevant products changes.

-- Finally, there is the advertising that happens outside the actual online store, for example, through an e-mail newsletter.
+- Finally, there is advertising that happens outside the actual online store, for example, through an e-mail newsletter.
 Current programs do this by sending standardized messages either to all customers or slightly personalized emails to larger clusters of customers.
-A data-driven algorithm, on the other hand, can decide when to send an email to a particular customer, with what text and with which products.
+A data-driven algorithm, on the other hand, can decide when to send an email to a particular customer, with what text, and with which products.

 What skills should you bring with you?

 A Data Scientist bundles a lot of skills from a wide variety of fields.
 By far the most important is probably a strong knowledge of mathematics and statistics.
 After all, many data mining algorithms have their origins in statistics, and in order to apply them correctly, these basics must be understood.
 In addition, a data scientist needs a good knowledge of programming languages such as R or Python in order to be able to convert ideas and solution approaches into concrete algorithms.

 In addition, you bring the necessary communication skills and business understanding to be able to communicate the results understandably even to an audience outside the field.
 Furthermore, business acumen is needed so that your projects also bring the company forward economically and the benefits exceed the costs.